Transcendent-Tapir/Distorted-Domains/characters.md

 8 | Who was your childhood best friend?
 9 | Do you have any family, either found or biological?
 10 | How do you move around?
-11 | What artistic medium do you consume the most? (comics, music, tv shows, dream powder, etc) 12 | Who would you die for, and who would you kill for?
+11 | What artistic medium is your favorite? (comics, music, tv, dream powder, memory drops, etc) 12 | Who would you die for, and who would you kill for?

 These answers, when combined with the aspects of your character can help you create a backstory and connections to other characters.
 The DM can use this information to give you more opportunities to explore who your character is and what they want.
 These also help you figure out your characters personality, outward appearance, and just overall vibe.